gatsbyjs/gatsby/docs/docs/glossary/node.md

 Once you've installed Node.js, you can use it to run JavaScript from the [command line](/docs/glossary#command-line).
 Type `node` at a prompt to launch the Node.js interactive shell.
 Include the path to a JavaScript file to execute that script: e.g. `node /Users/gatsbyfan/hello-world.js`.

-You will need to [install Node.js](https://www.gatsbyjs.org/tutorial/part-zero/#-install-nodejs-and-npm) before using Gatsby.
+You will need to [install Node.js](/tutorial/part-zero/#-install-nodejs-and-npm) before using Gatsby.
 Gatsby is built using JavaScript, and requires the Node.js runtime.

 Installing Node.js also installs [npm](/docs/glossary#npm), the Node.js _package manager_.
 A package manager is special software that lets you install and update modules and packages used in your project.

 You'll use npm to install Gatsby and its dependencies.
 Type `npm install -g gatsby-cli` at a command line prompt to install the Gatsby command line interface or CLI.
-The `-g` flag installs the CLI globally, putting Gatsby's command at your fingertips.

-You can then use `gatsby new` to create a new Gatsby site.
+The `-g` flag installs the CLI globally, which means that you can Gatsby by typing `gatsby` at a prompt.
+For example, you can use `gatsby new` to create a new Gatsby site.

 ## Learn more about Node.js